 Again, the superposition principle can be used to understand such modes as a sum of plane waves.
 The image on the left shows 43 arrows, each indicating a plane wave rotated by a small angle increment.
 The difference to the earlier superpositions is that I also gave each plane wave a phase shift equal to m = 11 times its angular rotation.
 Finally, I chose the wave length shared by all plane waves to be just right to yield a nearly perfect circular nodal line right where the arrows have their starting points (λ = π/8× radius).
 This line defines the boundary of the resonator.
 The wave in that region looks like a wheel, with a purely circular standing wave.
 It's called a whispering-gallery mode.

-The new thing here is the number m which determines the number of polar nodes (more precisely, twice that number).
+The new thing here is the number m which determines the number of nodes encountered going once around the circle (more precisely, twice that number).
 The phase shift it introduces in the superposition causes all the waves to exactly cancel in the center.
 The concentric nodal pattern is obtained for m = 0 which allows all waves to add constructively in the center, creating a wave crest there.
 Shown on the right is the corresponding nodal pattern as it would appear on a vibrating plate.

-In terms of nodal lines, whispering-gallery modes are the extreme limit of the flower-petal shaped patterns above, where the number of radial nodal lines is much smaller than the number of polar nodes.
+In terms of nodal lines, whispering-gallery modes are the extreme limit of the flower-petal shaped patterns above, where the number of radial nodal lines is much smaller than the number of nodes as a function of angle (also called aximuthal nodes).
 To get a perfectly circular nodal line on the assumed perimeter of our resonator, we would have to increase the number of superimposed plane waves to infinity; mathematically, this means going from a sum of plane waves to an integral.